mguidoti/udacity-dend-data_warehouse/README.md

 <p align="center"><a href="https://www.udacity.com/course/data-engineer-nanodegree--nd027">Udacity Data Engineer Nanodegree</a></p>

-# Project 03: Project Datasets
+# Project 03: Data Warehouse

 The information in the Description and Datasets subsections are copied/pasted from the Udacity's project page.
 In order to highlight that, I'm adding them as citations blocks in this README.